KSP-RO/CanaveralPads/README.md

+# CanaveralPads

-This mod includes pads for RSS-CanaveralHD using KerbalKonstructs.
+This mod includes launch pads for RSS-CanaveralHD using KerbalKonstructs.

 Installation: Merge the included GameData folder with your KSP install's GameData.
 Requires RSS-CanaveralHD, KerbalKonstructs (fixed version), OSSNTR, and Tundra Space Center.

 License CC-BY-NC-SA-4.0.

-Configs created by Aviation365
+Configs created by Aviation365, LC-39 created by Katniss.

 Extra Buildings:
 Many of the pads have changed over the years.
-Therefore included are all the buildings nessecary, clipped into the ground.
+Therefore included are all the buildings necessary, clipped into the ground.
-To adjust the pad configuartions, offset the buildings in the ground by 100 and visible buildings into the the ground depending on the configuartion required.
+To adjust the pad configurations, offset the buildings in the ground by 100 and visible buildings into the the ground depending on the configuration required.